lemocla/Codzilla/documentation/features.md

          This page features events the user is organising, events the user is attending and events the user is interested in (bookmarked events).

-         Using the tab navigation the the user is able to switch between the different categories and manage his events accordingly:
+         Using the tab navigation, the user is able to switch between the different categories and manage their events accordingly:

          A user can:
          - Add / edit / delete an event
          - Attend / unattend an event
-         - Remove bookmark if he’s no longer interested in the event.
+         - Remove bookmark if they're no longer interested in the event.

             > As an event organiser, I want to view events that I have created so that I can manage my events